model-test/return-impact-analysis/README.md

 21. What is the return rate per month?
 22. Which months generate the most financial loss from returns?
 23. How much total revenue does each month generate?
+24. Which products generate the most revenue?
+25. Which products generate the most profit?
+26. Which products have the highest average profit margin?
+27. How dominant is Laptop compared to the other products?
+(Revenue by Product)
+28. Which products form the "middle tier"?
+(Revenue by Product)
+29. Does the ranking change at all?
+(Profit by Product)
+30. Does a product become more impressive when viewed through profit rather than revenue?
+(Profit by Product)
+31. Does a product become less impressive?
+(Profit by Product)
+32. Which products are most efficient?
+(Profit Margin %)
+33. Which are least efficient?
+(Profit Margin %)
+34. Does efficiency match revenue leadership?
+(Profit Margin %)

 ## Key Findings
 ### Return Impact Analysis